The Guys take center stage for Full Moon Concert, Aug. 11

 The free family-friendly concert begins at 7:30 p.m. at the Heart in the Park Pavilion.
 Since bench seating in the park is limited, the public is invited to bring lawn chairs or blankets.
 Pets on leashes are welcome, and restroom facilities are located across the street in the Santa Fe Depot.
 Throughout the evening, concert goers may walk the world’s only heart-shaped labyrinth, and the evening concludes with the traditional group howl at the full moon.

 North Central Oklahoma Arts Council and Heart in the Park Committee of Tonkawa Historical Society sponsor the free monthly concerts from May to October on the night of the full moon.
 Next month’s Full Moon Concert scheduled for Sept.
 10 will feature The Hayes Brothers Band.
-In case of inclement weather or for more information, check for Full Moon Concert updates at https://heartinthepark.org/ and on NCOAC Facebook, www.facebook.com/TonkawaArts/.
+In case of inclement weather or for more information, go to https://heartinthe park.org or NCOAC Facebook, www.facebook.com/TonkawaArts.

 Commented